Eurovision 2026 Semi-Final 2 Predictions: Qualifier Odds & Surprise NQs

 Which automatic finalists vote in Semi-Final 2?

 Austria, France and the United Kingdom perform non-competitively and vote in Semi-Final 2.
-Denmark, Australia and Ukraine are the strongest competing entries in the market.
+Denmark, Australia, Romania and Ukraine are the strongest competing entries in the market.

 Is Semi-Final 2 harder than Semi-Final 1?

 Semi-Final 2 is deeper and more orderly.
-It has three near-locks, then a large middle tier above 75%.
-Semi-Final 1 is more top-heavy and has a messier bubble fight.
+It has four near-locks, then a large middle tier above 80%.
+Semi-Final 1 was more top-heavy but produced a clean result on May 12, with all four favourites through.